-FIRST IMPRESSIONS: Monarda x ‘Peter’s Fancy Fuchsia’ is a sturdy perennial bee balm cultivar.
+FIRST IMPRESSIONS: Monarda x ‘Judith’s Fancy Fuchsia’ is a sturdy perennial bee balm cultivar.
 Plants have deep green aromatic leaves displayed on strong square stems.
 In summer, stems are topped by showy terminal clusters of hot pink tubular flowers.
 The blooms are a magnet for insect pollinators and the occasional hummingbird.
 This is a sun loving perennial that thrives in moist rich or average soils.

-HABITAT & HARDINESS: Monarda x ‘Peter’s Fancy Fuchsia’ is a cultivar of undetermined parentage.
+HABITAT & HARDINESS: Monarda x ‘Judith’s Fancy Fuchsia’ is a cultivar of undetermined parentage.
 The plant was selected and named by Peter Heus of Enchanter’s Garden in Hinton, West Virginia.
 It has been speculated that one of the parents may be Monarda didyma.

-‘Peter’s Fancy Fuchsia’ was selected for its bright fuchsia pink blooms, floriferous nature, sturdy compact habit and resistance to powdery mildew.
+‘Judith’s Fancy Fuchsia’ was selected for its bright fuchsia pink blooms, floriferous nature, sturdy compact habit and resistance to powdery mildew.

 Plants are hardy from USDA Zones 4-9.

 PLANT DESCRIPTION: Monarda x ‘Judith’s Fancy Fuchsia’ is an upright clumping perennial that expands into small colonies from underground rhizomes.